soham-1902/soham-1902/README.md

 <h2 align="center">Hi 👋!
-My name is Soham and I'm an aspiring software developer from Pune🚀</h2>
+My name is Soham and I'm an Aspiring Software Developer from Pune🚀</h2>

 ###